Jacob Butterfield: Luton Town

 On 30 July 2019, Butterfield joined Luton Town after Derby agreed to mutually terminate his deal.
 The length of his contract at Luton was not disclosed.
 He made his debut on 2 August in a 3–3 draw with his former club Middlesbrough, coming on as a 60th minute substitute.
 He scored his first goal for Luton against Barnsley on 24 August 2019, another former club of his.
 Butterfield was released at the end of the 2019–20 season.

 Melbourne Victory

 On 26 October 2020, Butterfield signed for A-League side Melbourne Victory, joining his former Luton Town teammate Callum McManaman.

 St Johnstone

 On 13 December 2021, Butterfield joined Scottish Premiership side St Johnstone until the end of the season.

 On 22 December 2021, Butterfield scored his first goal for St Johnstone in a 2–1 defeat against Ross County in the Scottish Premiership.

 Scunthorpe United

 On 18 July 2022, Butterfield joined National League club Scunthorpe United, reuniting with Keith Hill whom Butterfield played under previously at Barnsley.

 In May 2024, Scunthorpe United announced that Butterfield would depart the club upon the expiration of his contract having rejected a new deal.

 Gateshead

 On 30 July 2024, Butterfield joined National League side Gateshead on a one-year deal with the option to extend.

+In July 2025, he was appointed player-assistant manager.

+Return to Scunthorpe United

+On 30 June 2026, Butterfield returned to National League club Scunthorpe United, joining as player-coach having rejected the offer of a new contract with Gateshead.